AIM-Harvard/SlicerRadiomics/README.md

 SlicerRadiomics is currently distributed as an extension via the 3D Slicer ExtensionManager.

+Note that due to a known issue #18, the module will fail to load.
+To fix this issue, you can find the folder called `site-packages` under the location of `SlicerRadiomics` extension installation on your computer to the list of additional directories (Slicer menu "Edit > Application settings > Modules", and restart the application after that.

 # Build instructions

 In order to build this extension, you need to have a version of Slicer built from source.